 So, as a test, we decided to check out all of the suppliers used by Jungle Scout’s Jungle Stix competitors.
 We wanted to verify the accuracy of the Database’s information.

-Step 1 – Making a list of our competitors using the Jungle Scout Chrome Extension
+Step 1 – Making a list of our competitors using Extension

 In order to do this right, we needed to know the names of our competitors.
-The fastest and simplest way to do this was to go to a keyword search results page for ‘marshmallow roasting sticks’, and then opening up the Jungle Scout Chrome Extension.
+The fastest and simplest way to do this was to go to a keyword search results page for ‘marshmallow roasting sticks’, and then opening up Extension.

-Based on the information in the Extension, these are our biggest competitors:
+Based on the information displayed, these are our biggest competitors:

-Step 2 – Entering our competitors’ names in the Jungle Scout Supplier Database
+Step 2 – Entering our competitors’ names in Jungle Scout’s Supplier Database

 Next, we logged into our Jungle Scout account and clicked on the ‘price tag’ icon on the left-hand side of the screen.
 From there, we picked ‘Supplier Database’, located below the header ‘Find Suppliers’.
 Then, when the Supplier Database page opened, we made sure the ‘Search By’ field was set to ‘Company’.